 Many feel this is the spot where Gideon defeated the Midianites, who were encamped on the other side of the valley.
 Ahab's old capital, Jezreel, is also an important city in the region.
 It was at Mt.
 Gilboa Saul and Jonathan were defeated by the Philistines, with Saul's body being taken to the above mentioned Beth-shan and hung from the city walls.

 The Jezreel Valley has participated in much of Israel's glorious past.
 It lay at the center of many of Israel's most significant engagements and military encounters.

-The territory of the tribe of Issachar was a hotly contested region, therefore possesses some of the countries most heroic history.
+The territory of this tribe was a hotly contested region, therefore possesses some of the countries most heroic history.
 Strangely enough, however, the tribe descended from the ninth son of Jacob would come to be known for it's mind, not might.

 The tribe of Levi became known as the Priestly tribe.
 They were set apart for God, and ordained by God to not receive a portion of the inheritance.
 They were the portion reserved for God.